contractcops/auditingroadmap/Cryptography/Assymetric and Symmetric/ECDSA.md

 # Elliptic curves and ECDSA

-<h2>ECDSA is Elliptic Curve Digital Signature Algorithm </h2>
+<h2>ECDSA is short for Elliptic Curve Digital Signature Algorithm </h2>

-👉The idea is that if you are going to send a message to a friend, you could send the message + signature + public key to your friend, and the signature is computed using the private key.
+The idea is that if you are going to send a message to someone, you could send the message + signature + public key to them, and the signature is computed using the private key.

-👉And your friend could verify the authenticity of the message with the signature and the public key
+The recipient could then verify the authenticity of the message with the signature and the public key

-👉It is possible to authenticate the data without revealing the private key.
+It is possible to authenticate the sender without revealing the private key.

 ![ECDSA](../images/EC%20and%20ECDSA/ECDSA.png)